thiagoesteves/deployex/README.md

    - Erlang shell for monitored Gleam/Erlang apps.
  * Supports access to live log files (stdout and stderr) for both monitored apps and DeployEx.
  * Supports process observability with links and information for all connected applications.
+ * Supports safe tracing for all connected applications.
  * Provides easy access to the host shell (tmux).
  * Provides installer script to be used with ubuntu hosts.
  * Provides status information per instance: